becks-hookham/perfect-crab/02_identity.md

 **A parameter:**

-'num' that it as input.
+'num' that is the input.
 You might also hear these informally referred to as 'arguments'

 **Call a function like this**